-- Behaviour or difficulties with socialising, e.g. Not being able to make friends.
-This may also include those Children who have been diagnosed with ASD (Autistic Spectrum Disorder) - Reading and writing, e.g. they have dyslexia. - · Ability to understand things. - Concentration levels, e.g. they may have attention deficit hyperactivity disorder (ADHD) - Physical needs or impairments, such as mobility issues or the visually impaired
+- Behaviour or difficulties with socialising, e.g., not being able to make friends.
+This may also include those Children who have been diagnosed with ASD (Autistic Spectrum Disorder) - Reading and writing, e.g., they have dyslexia. - Ability to understand things. - Concentration levels, e.g., they may have attention deficit hyperactivity disorder (ADHD) - Physical needs or impairments, such as mobility issues or visual impairment